 Are international school fees in Singapore keeping you awake at night?
 Are you considering the local system?
 Wondering what the differences are between the two options?
 Tracy Tristram is a mum who has her children split between the two school systems.
 Here's why...

-If you’re an expat parent in Singapore, entering the local school vs international school debate is inevitable.
-“Where do your kids go to school?”
-Is usually one of the top three questions asked here.
-What people generally don’t expect is my response when I reveal that I have two children in the local system (N2 and P3) and one in international (Year 10).
+If you’re an expat parent in Singapore, entering the international or local school in Singapore debate is inevitable.
+“Where do your kids go to school?” is usually one of the top three questions asked here.
+What people generally don’t expect is my response when I reveal I have two children in the local Singapore school system (K2 and P5) and one in international (Year 11).
 “Oh.”
 Slight pause while that information processes.
 Standard reaction: “Really?
-Why?
-Is that fair?”
-Here’s why it works best for us, the pros and cons and the truth about how hard it is to apply for a school in Singapore…
+Why?”
+Here’s why it works best for us, along with the pros, cons and issues with how hard it can be to apply for a school in Singapore…

 Choose the system that’s best for your child